samueleallegranza/llvm-dyn-instructions/README.md

 ```
 Tip: The default llvm installation directory is `/usr/lib/llvm-17` on linux-based systems.

 Next step is to build the project with cmake.
-Assming you are inside the root folder of this repository:
+Assuming you are inside the root folder of this repository:
 ```
 mkdir build
 cd build